MicrosoftDocs/biztalk-docs/biztalk/technical-guides/post-configuration-database-optimizations2.md

 ---
-description: "Learn more about: Post-Configuration Database Optimizations"
+description: "Learn more about optimizing BizTalk Server database performance on SQL Server after BizTalk Server has been installed and the BizTalk Server databases have been configured."
 title: "Post-Configuration Database Optimizations2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"